-Gollum Jade, also called Crassula Ovata ‘Gollum,’ is a perfect houseplant if you are looking for an easy-going, aesthetic succulent with unique features.
+Gollum Jade, also called Crassula Ovata ‘Gollum,’ is a perfect houseplant of the Crassulaceae family if you are looking for an easy-going, aesthetic succulent with unique features.
 It does not look exactly like Crassula Ovata because its leaves are a lot more elongated and very tall.

-Some of its common names are Finger Jade, Green Trumpet Jade and Green Coral Jade.
+Some of this Crassula genus plant common names are Finger Jade, Green Trumpet Jade and Green Coral Jade.
 Learn all about its growth and care requirements from this comprehensive care guide.

 - What Is Gollum Jade?